Shipping from the State of Idaho to Indiana

-With an abundance of scenic mountains, lakes, rivers and outdoor attractions, the state draws more than 20 million tourists each year.
-Idaho produces more potatoes and trout than any other state in the nation, and is known as the “Gem State” for the 72 types of precious and semi-precious stones it produces—some of which are exclusive to the state.
+With an abundance of scenic mountains, lakes, rivers, and outdoor attractions, the state draws more than 20 million tourists each year.
+Idaho produces more potatoes and trout than any other state in the nation and is known as the “Gem State” for the 72 types of precious and semi-precious stones it produces—some of which are exclusive to the state.
 Its state capital, Boise, is also its largest city with more than 200,000 residents.
 Idaho gained its statehood on July 3, 1890.

-Bordered by the Canadian province of British Columbia to the north and the U.S. states of Montana and Wyoming to the east, Utah and Nevada to the south, and Oregon and Washington to the west, Idaho is twice as large as the six New England states combined.
+Bordered by the Canadian province of British Columbia to the north and the U.S. states of Montana and Wyoming to the east, Utah, and Nevada to the south, and Oregon and Washington to the west, Idaho is twice as large as the six New England states combined.

 The state flower is Syringa and the Mountain Bluebird is reckoned as the state bird.
-Esto perpetua (“Let it be perpetual”)’- is the state motto.
+Esto Perpetua (“Let it be perpetual”)’- is the state motto.

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.

-Except for Hawaii, Indiana is the smallest state west of the Appalachian Mountains.
-After the American Revolution the lands of Indiana were open to U.S. settlers.
-The influx of white immigrants brought increased war with the Native American tribes.
 The conflicts continued until the 1811 Battle of Tippecanoe, which was won by General, and future president, William Henry Harrison.
 With a name that is generally thought to mean “land of the Indians,” Indiana was admitted on Dec.
 11, 1816, as the 19th state of the union.
-Its capital has been at Indianapolis since 1825.
+Its capital has been in Indianapolis since 1825.

-Tulip is the state tree and beautiful Peony is named as the state bird.
+Tulip is the state tree and the beautiful Peony is named the state bird.
 Indiana takes a nickname-Hoosier State.